ayesha-kr/covid-one-click-deployment/datasets/covid-19/definitive-healthcare/azure-pipelines-cicd/readme.md

 ![](./images/zip-download.png)

 3. Extract the contents of the zip archive downloaded in the previous step, in to the root of the repo you have connected with the Azure Data Factory.
-Please make sure that when you commit the files the line endings must be set to **CRLF**.
+Please make sure that when you commit the files, the line endings must be set to **CRLF**.

 After having exctracted the files in the repo.
 The repository should look like this (Branch= adf_publish):-